Diagnostic Medical Sonography

 Are you already a certified sonographer interested in adding a vascular sonography credential?
 Let us help you!
 The LLCC Vascular Sonography certificate might be just what you need to accomplish your goal.

 A new cardiovascular sonography (CVS) AAS degree program is now available.
 The CVS program covers two ultrasound specialty areas: adult echocardiography and vascular sonography.
 The program begins each summer and takes approximately two years to complete.
-Contact your student success coach for more information.
+Contact your student success advisor for more information.

 Job Outlook